GoldenStack/overscore/README.md

 starting from the ground up.

-Overscore serves as a modern look into the hardware and software ecosystem if it were desigend by a college freshman in 2025 (because it was).
-It's both an experiment with what improvements can be made by designing it from scratch with a philosophy of simplicity in mind, as well as a learning project.
+Overscore serves as a modern look into the hardware and software ecosystem if it were designed by a college freshman in 2025 (because it was).
+It's both an experiment with what improvements can be made by designing everything from scratch with a philosophy of simplicity in mind, as well as a learning project.

 This is primarily a solo project, but if there are any questions (like "How do I run this myself?"), suggestions, or just general thoughts (maybe even some ideas